BIDS/repro-case-studies/case-studies/millmanOttoboniStark.md

     to existing code

-2.  it makes it easy to modify the analysis when errors are found, to apply the analysis to new data sets, and so on
+2.  it makes it easy to modify the analysis when errors are found, to apply the analysis to new datasets, and so on

 3.  the process is self-documenting, making it easier to draft a paper about the results or to pick up where we left off after working on